Sadar, Hazaribagh (community development block): Transport

 National Highway 20 passes through this block.
 State Highway 7 (Jharkhand) running from Hazaribagh to Hutar (in Palamu district), Hazaribagh-Hazaribagh Road station (Suriya) road, Hazaribagh-Katkamsandi Road and other roads emanating from Hazaribagh pss through this block.

 The 79.7 km long first stage railway project from Koderma to Hazaribagh costing ₹ 936 crore was inaugurated by Prime Minister Narendra Modi on 20 February 2015.
 The 57 km long Hazaribagh-Barkakana section was opened for passenger trains on 7 December 2016 by the railway minister Suresh Prabhu in the presence of chief minister Raghubar Das.
 The Koderma-Hazaribagh-Barkakana-Ranchi line passes through Sadar, Hazaribagh CD block and there is a station at Hazaribagh.

 Education

-In 2011, amongst the 80 inhabited villages in Sadar, Hazaribagh CD Bbock, 11 villages had no primary school, 30 villages had one primary school and 30 villages had more than one primary school.
+In 2011, amongst the 80 inhabited villages in Sadar, Hazaribagh CD Block, 11 villages had no primary school, 30 villages had one primary school and 30 villages had more than one primary school.
 45 villages had at least one primary school and one middle school.
 20 villages had at least one middle school and one secondary school.
 There is a medical college in this CD block.